SoftSec-KAIST/SURI/README.md

 $ python3 ../../../suri.py putty
 $ python3 ../../../suri.py vim
 ```

-Since these programs do not have their own Phoronix test suites, you can manually test the rewritten binaries by executing them.
+Since these programs do not have their own test suites, you can manually test
+the rewritten binaries by executing them.

 Additionally, Epiphany, PuTTY, and FileZilla are GNU programs that require a
 desktop environment to run.
 For Epiphany, we provide a dedicated script,